dananjohnson/dana-v2/_pages/bio.md

 ---

 ## Colophon
-The design of this site is an experiment in achieving rhythm, harmony, hierarchy, and readability through simple variations in typography, color, and layout.
+The design of this site is an experiment in achieving rhythm, harmony, hierarchy, and readability through simple variations in typography and layout.
 It’s inspired by [Dean Allen’s appeal](https://web.archive.org/web/20010409223650/http:/www.textism.com:80/resources/index.html?id=7) to treat words first and foremost as things that we *read*, not just look at.
 I'm using [Adobe Caslon](https://typekit.com/fonts/adobe-caslon), and occasionally [Source Code Pro](https://typekit.com/fonts/source-code-pro) for code snippets.

 The site runs on [Jekyll](https://jekyllrb.com/) and is coded in Markdown, Liquid, HTML, and Sass.
 You can find the repository on [Github]({{ site.repository }}).

 *[M.A.]:
 *[B.A.]:
+*[CMS]:
 *[HTML]:
+*[HAML]:
 *[CSS]:
 *[JS]:
 *[YAML]:
 *[PHP]:
 *[XML]:
 *[XSLT]:
+*[BEM]:
 *[CC]:
 *[JAF]:
 *[UT]: